Axian-Inc/ffthh-feb-2024/README.md

 ### Iris Classification
 This project builds a classification model based off of iris (flower) petal/sepal lengths/widths recorded in centimeters.
 The data is provided by kaggle.com and housed at `{projectRoot}/data/` and has already been broken up into test and training sets.

-The model is saved to `{projectRoot}/trained-models/IrisClassificationModel.zip` and is needed by the `Prediction API` project.
+The model is saved to `{projectRoot}/trained-models/IrisClassificationModel.zip` and is needed by the `Prediction API` project to make iris classification predictions.

 1. Run the TaxiFareRegression project (Console App)
 ```